Continuing Education Activity

 Dressing after Drain Removal

 After the drain is removed, a folded gauze is applied to the puncture skin hole on the drain site and secured with adhesive tape.
 The dressing can be removed after 24 hours, and the patient may ask to shower.
-Further dressing usually not advised, and an antibiotic ointment may be given twice daily application for a week.
+The further dressing is usually not advised, and an antibiotic ointment may be given twice daily application for a week.

 An interprofessional team provides a holistic and integrated approach in the care of suction drain.
-The role of caretaker, nurse, and paramedic cannot be undermined.
-If the patient is to be discharged with drain, educate the caretaker who can monitor and care the drain.
-The major complication associated with drain is accidental slippage from the wound, and the patient has to be consulted immediately.
+The role of the nurse and family must be determined.
+If the patient is to be discharged with drain, educate the caretaker who can monitor and care of the drain.
+The major complication associated with drain is accidental slippage from the wound, and the patient has to be evaluated immediately.
 The fluid measurement and maintaining the record are essential to time the removal of the drain.
 The care of the drain insertion site has to be educated to all team members.
 Inexpensive and straightforward antiseptic intervention at the drain insertion site reduces bacterial colonization of drains.
 [Level 2] Effective prevention for seroma formation in the postoperative period is with the use of the closed-suction drain.
 The suction drain should be kept until their output volume was minimal and maintain a high-pressure gradient.
 [Level 2]

 Inform surgeon if any of the below is noted:

 - Signs of infection at drain insertion site: pain, increasing swelling, redness, pus discharge, foul-smelling discharge, or systemic signs like fever